alexisbl14/netflix-content-analysis-2008-2020/README.md

 2. Explore the dashboard pages using slicers and buttons
 3. Use slicers to drill into specific years, countries, or rating categories
 4. Alternatively, view the exported visuals in (name of dashboard pdf)

+## Future Exploration
+- Find top rating categories by country.
+- Transfer the interactive dashboard on Power BI into a Tableau Public dashboard.

 ## Author
 **Alexis Lydon**